 Twitalyzer‘s Benchmark report allows you to generate ranked lists of Twitter users based on their stated location and the tags that have been applied to their profile.

-TweetGrader: Earlier known as “TwitterGrader”, this website allows users to see following things:
+TweetGrader: Earlier is known as “TwitterGrader”, this website allows users to see the following things:

 - How the Twitter user using TweetGrader ranks in his/her geographic area?